bids-standard/bids-specification/CONTRIBUTING.md

 The local address will be `http://127.0.0.1:8000`.
 You may enter that into your browser and this will bring up the specification!

-## Fixing Travis Remark errors
+## Fixing markdown style errors

 We use a linter called [Remarkjs](https://github.com/remarkjs/remark-lint) to ensure all of our Markdown documents are consistent and well-styled.
-This commonly produces errors, which are flagged by [Travis CI](https://travis-ci.org/), a continuous integration service.
+This commonly produces errors, which are flagged by [GitHub Actions](https://github.com/features/actions), a continuous integration service.
-When Travis returns an error, use the following process to resolve the issue:
+When GitHub Actions returns an error, use the following process to resolve the issue:

-#### 1. Install NodeJS / npm
+### 1. Install NodeJS / npm

 We use a markdown linter written in Javascript.
 To run command Javascript tools on the command line, please [download and install](https://nodejs.org/en/download/) NodeJS.

-#### 2. Install Remark-CLI and our style guide
+### 2. Install Remark-CLI and our style guide

 Remark-CLI can be installed via [npm](https://www.npmjs.com/), which is part of the NodeJS distribution.